 Funny Background Music

 Every genre has its own musical tropes.
-Horror?
-Screechy strings and creepy noises are a shortcut to terror.
-Action films are awash with pounding drums to build the tension.
-And romantic movies use everything from lush orchestral tracks to chart-dominating pop.
+And that includes comedy films, sitcoms or animations which all use funny background music.
 So what’s the best way to use funny background music or effects for comedy, slapstick or cartoons?

 Top Tips for Using Funny Background Music for Comedy